Palettes

 Organization Tips

-- Group similar colors together (all blues, all reds, etc.)
+- Group similar colors together — all blues, all neutrals, etc.

-- Put your most-used colors in the top-left corner for easy access
+- Put frequently-used colors in the top-left corner for quick access

-- Keep palettes focused - create separate palettes instead of one huge palette
+- Keep palettes focused — create separate palettes rather than one enormous one

 See Also